MERI Forum 2022 will seek to:

 Iraq and its neighbours

 The history of the Middle East has long been marked by turmoil and transition.
 While this region is no stranger to overlapping and intractable conflicts, recent dynamics have introduced new complexities and difficulties.
+Iraq and its neighbours have all been long engaged in internal and/or external wars or violent conflicts.
+They have all been negatively affected by the climate change, yet they have all politicised or even securitised water flow between them.
 Meanwhile, the Middle East as a whole remains vulnerable to the impacts of ongoing rivalries between major world powers.

 Buffeted by competing regional and global powers, and littered with fragile and failing states, the geopolitical landscape of the Middle East is fraught with militarisation, mass population displacement, and communal fragmentation.
 Is it time for a new order to emerge, one which might lead to greater stability and a more predictable future for Iraq’s reconstruction and recovery?
 What lies ahead for the region as a whole?
 Participants will examine how we can influence the next evolution to create an environment conducive to lasting peace.